CyberFlameGO/svnpython/Doc/library/gettext.rst

    Do a plural-forms lookup of a message id.  *singular* is used as the message id for purposes of lookup in the catalog, while *n* is used to determine which plural form to use.
-The returned message string is an 8-bit string encoded with the catalog's charset encoding, if known.
+The returned message string is a bytestring encoded with the catalog's charset encoding, if known.

    If the message id is not found in the catalog, and a fallback is specified, the request is forwarded to the fallback's :meth:`ngettext` method.
 Otherwise, when *n* is 1 *singular* is returned, and *plural* is returned in all other cases.

-   .. versionadded:: 2.3

 .. method:: GNUTranslations.lngettext(singular, plural, n)